Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

  ## Three Second Rule

 The three-second rule is a driving technique that recommends maintaining a safe following distance between your vehicle and the one ahead.
 The rule helps you avoid rear-ending the car in front of you if they brake suddenly.
+It also Gives you clear sight lines of opposite traffic and traffic in front of the car ahead of you.

 How to use the three-second rule:
 - Choose a roadside marker, like a tree or sign